maheshsabnis/Blaz_Ng_Jan2022/readme.md

             - Attribute Directives
               - [formGroup]
                 - Applied on <form> tag, this will implicitly create an instance of 'ngForm'
-                   - The 'onSubmit' event that is map each FormControl to Model class property
+                   - The 'ngSubmit' event that is map each FormControl to Model class property
               - formControlName, the mapping between public property of the Model class with the editable HTML element
         - ReactiveFormsModule MUST be imported into the 'imports' array of NgModule
         - Define Validation Rules on Model class properties and store them in FormGroup instance